-For more information fill out our online information form and indicate the groups or activities that interest you.
+For more information fill out the information request form and indicate the groups or activities that interest you.

 ECO meets on Tuesday nights from 7-8 p.m. at LEFSE, the student sustainability house.
 Starting on March 20, 2014 ECO will start meeting on Thursdays at 7 p.m. in the Melancthon Room.

 ECO is a group that is committed to educating the public (on and off campus) about environmental issues and sustainable living.
 We also act upon our ideals through service projects and awareness events.

 Habitat for Humanity is a nonprofit, ecumenical housing ministry.
 We seek to eliminate poverty, housing, and homelessness from the world and to make decent shelter a matter of conscience and action.
 To accomplish these goals, we invite people of all backgrounds, races and religions to build houses together in partnership with families in need.
 Through volunteer labor and donations of money and materials, Habitat builds and rehabilitates simple, sustainable homes alongside its homeowner (partner) families.
 Building on the Winneshiek County house is complete and was dedicated in January 2013.
 Contact Habitat for more information.

 Aynah is a student organization that raises funds for irrigation-based farming cooperatives in Datu Wereda, Ethiopia.
 Having completed its second irrigation project this January, Aynah strives to help farmers grow their own crops to support their families and to develop infrastructure in their communities.
 In addition to fundraising, the organization also educates members and communities on issues from around the globe.
 Aynah has presented at the Nobel Peace Prize Forum, Clinton Global Initiative University 2011 in San Diego, Clinton Global Initiative America 2011 in Chicago, and churches in the Decorah community.
 Join now.
 Make an impact!